A Tire Repair Kit (TRK) is offered in the 2020 Honda Civic Si Sedan in lieu of a spare tire.

-If you have purchased a new car or crossover SUV in the past few years and assumed it had a spare tire and wheel, you could be in for a surprise.
+In fact, if you have purchased a new car or crossover SUV in the past few years and assumed it had a spare tire and wheel, you could be in for a surprise.
 Unfortunately, you may not know for sure until you are on the side of the road somewhere.
 Those who find out they have no spare tire in an emergency situation are, shall we say, less than pleased.

 If I were on the debate team in school still, I could make a compelling argument for and against spare tires.
 It is easy to see both sides.

 From the consumer side, those not told there was no spare tire and did not ask usually find out after the purchase of their vehicle and are angry they were not told.
 Most full-sized pickups and large SUVs are still equipped with a spare.
 Caution: The spares on trucks and SUVS are often smaller and on a regular steel wheel that doesnít match the pretty wheels on the vehicle.

 Automakers contend most people never use their spares because tires have gotten much better.
 They are also quick to point out that every new vehicle today comes with complimentary roadside assistance for five years.
 However, what about those who have a flat in a remote area?
 It could take hours for roadside assistance to get to you, and what if you have no cell coverage?
 Those are real worries.

 The lack of a spare saves weight and increases fuel economy, there is no denying that.
 Is it a way for automakers to save money too?
 The short answer is yes.
-On many common cars, the dealers can order it with a spare from the factory and it will show on the window sticker as an option, usually at a cost of $150 or so.
+On many common cars, the dealers can order it with a spare from the factory and it will show on the window sticker as an option, usually at a cost of $200 or so.
 If the dealer doesnít order the optional spare, you get a can of fix-a-flat and a small air compressor.
 Next problem: this does no good if you have a blowout or sidewall damage.